bananahannah/exhibit_app/README.md

 # TAKE A LOOK 👀

-You can see the Xhibit app here (link goes here)
+You can see the Xhibit app [here](https://xhibitapp.herokuapp.com/)

 # HOW IT WORKS 🛠